 Table 11 presents the number of deaths and mortality rates for the ten leading causes of death among Arizona resident females 65 years and older during 2012.
 In 2012, deaths from Alzheimer's disease ranked first among all causes occurring among elderly females.
 Among females 85 years and older, 68 percent of deaths were from Alzheimer's disease.
 Dementia ranked third, accounting for 225.4 deaths per 100,000 resident females 65 years and older.
 Proportionately, this represents 6.45 percent of deaths among resident females 65 years and over.
 Deaths from breast cancer ranked ninth and were evenly distributed across age groups.

 Table 12 presents the number of deaths and mortality rates for the top ten leading causes of death among Arizona resident males 65 years and older during 2012.
 The first three leading causes of death (atherosclerotic heart disease, lung cancer, and chronic obstructive pulmonary disease) among Arizona resident males 65 years and older were identical with published national data and consistently remain among the leading causes.
 Three conditions - Alzheimer's disease, prostate cancer, and Parkinson's disease - are specifically noted.
 In 2012, Alzheimer's disease ranked fourth, representing 167.2 deaths per 100,000 resident males 65 years and older.
 The mortality rate for Alzheimer's disease was 36.9 percent lower for males than for females.
 Prostate cancer ranked eighth.
-The largest number of males who died from prostate cancer were from 75 to 84 years of age (n = 206), but males 85 years and older had the highest rate of morality due to Parkinson's disease, but the age group with the greatest number of deaths due to Parkinson's disease was males 75-84 years of age.
+The largest number of males who died from prostate cancer were from 75 to 84 years of age (n = 206), but males 85 years and older had the highest mortality rate due to prostate cancer (460 deaths per 100,000).
+Finally, males 85 years and older had the highest rate of morality due to Parkinson's disease, but the age group with the greatest number of deaths due to Parkinson's diseases was males 75-84 years of age.